peercoin/docs/app/assets/docs/014-checkpoints.md

 Checkpoints are chosen block heights for which the checksum is saved the Peercoin client.
 With the help of checkpoints, your client is able to identify if it has downloaded the correct blockchain or if an attacker attempts to provide it with a chain featuring "fake history".

+> As of version 0.10 support for centrally-broadcasted checkpoints has been removed from official the Peercoin client.

 ## Deep chain reorganizations

 > If a single miner has more resources than the entirety of the rest of the network, this miner could pick an arbitrary previous block from which to extend an alternative block history, eventually outpacing the block history produced by the rest of the network and defining a new canonical transaction history.